- Headphones are essential tools for communication, especially if you’re working from home.

 - To enable the microphone, tap the Allow button if it is grayed out.

 The microphone will now be able to access both apps.

 Modify Microphone Device Settings

-- Then navigate to recordings and right click on your headset microphone and choose set as default device when you are in recordings.
+- Click on the headset microphone and choose set as default device when you are in recordings.